DammyD/js-basics/README.md

 # List the tech fields that use JavaScript, for example FrontEnd.

 - JavaScript is a dynamically typed language that cut across all fields.
-1. Frontend Developers,
+1. Frontend Developers
-2. Backend Developers,
+2. Backend Developers
-3. Mobile Developers,
+3. Mobile Developers
-4. Full stack Developer,
+4. Full stack Developer
-5. JavaScript Developer,
+5. JavaScript Developer
 6. Software Engineers

 # Differentiate between Statically typed and Dynamically typed programming languages and give examples of languages that fall under each category